- Sample Certificate of Completion (pdf)

 (C) Exhibit hall attendance.

-(D) Courses that provide information about the work setting’s philosophy, policies, or procedures or designed to educate employees about a specific work setting.
+(D) Activities that provide information about the work setting’s philosophy, policies, or procedures or educate employees about a specific work setting.

 Note: This is just an overview.
 See Chapter 367 of the OT Rules for further information and regulations.

-4. Is it unacceptable because it is a course in topics concerning professionalism or customer service?
+- Is it unacceptable because it is a course in topics concerning business development, general professional behaviors/standards, or customer service?

-5. Is it unacceptable because it falls under any of the provisions in §367.1(a)(2) and/or fails to meet any of the other requirements regarding CE in the OT Rules?
+- Is it unacceptable because it falls under any of the provisions in §367.2(a)(3) and/or fails to meet any of the other requirements regarding CE in the OT Rules?

 Sample Unacceptable Activities: